 Length of the SWC CNA Program

 Currently the program is an 8.5-unit course: CNA 20 (5.5 units of lecture) and CNA 20L (3 units of lab).
 Four classes are offered throughout the year – January, March, June and August.
 The first three classes meet a minimum of three eight-hour days per week for nine weeks.
-In August, the class will meet a minimum of two days per week for the full semester.
+In August, the class will meet a minimum of two days per week for the full fall semester.
 The CNA class is repeatable only once and attendance to all class meeting days is mandatory.

 Reading 56 or higher is recommended preparation for this course.